 Use the Packet Sensor when the speed of detecting attacks is critical or when there is a need for capturing raw packets for forensics.
-Because the Packet Sensor inspects every packet entering the network, it needs to run on servers with powerful CPUs and fast network adapters.
+Because it inspects every packet entering the network, it needs to run on servers with powerful CPUs and fast network adapters.